archfrog/KioskForge/docs/Manual.md

 KioskForge works by modifying a supported Ubuntu Server installation medium according to the settings the user has given in a `.kiosk` file (an INI-style configuration file).
 The format of the `.kiosk` file is very simple and does not require significant technical knowledge.
 After the installation medium has been configured by KioskForge, it is inserted into the target machine, which is then powered on, and the actual "forge process" takes place.
-Over a period of 5 to 30 minutes, the forge process configures, updates, modifies, and prepares the target kiosk machine to work as a kiosk machine (on a permanent basis, not requiring any maintenance whatsoever after the initial deployment).
+Over less than thirty minutes, the forge process configures, updates, modifies, and prepares the target kiosk machine to work as a kiosk machine (on a permanent basis, not requiring any maintenance whatsoever after the initial deployment).

 ### Starting KioskForge with a given kiosk file
 You can easily open any `.kiosk` file in KioskForge simply by double-clicking the file if you have installed KioskForge using the
 Windows installer.
 This is the recommended way of loading a `.kiosk` file in KioskForge on Windows systems.

-Alternatively, you can supply the path of the kiosk file on the command-line if starting KioskForge from a console window.
+Alternatively, you can supply the path of the kiosk file on the command-line if starting `KioskForge.exe` from a console window.

 ### Creating a new kiosk file from scratch
 To create a new, blank `.kiosk` file, use the `New` right-click context menu in Windows Explorer.